@GTAthletics 2015 Hall of Fame Class Announced

-A native of Greensboro, N.C., Durham is a nine-time winner of the Georgia Sportscaster of the Year Award, all of them during his 18 years at Georgia Tech.
+A native of Greensboro, N.C., Durham is an eight-time winner of the Georgia Sportscaster of the Year Award.
+During his 18 years at Georgia Tech, he won the award twice (2010, 2012).
 He also won the Furman Bisher Award, which was presented by the Atlanta Sports Council in 2006.
-The former "Voice of the Yellow Jackets" broadcast more than 750 football and men's basketball games.
+The former “Voice of the Yellow Jackets” broadcast more than 750 football and men’s basketball games.
 In addition to his play-by-play duties, Durham also served as the host of weekly call-in shows and television features for Yellow Jacket football and basketball.
-His father, Woody Durham, was the "Voice of the Tar Heels" for 40 years.
-Durham is now the play-by-play announcer for Fox Sports television coverage of ACC football, basketball and baseball and the radio play-by-play voice for the Atlanta Falcons.
+His father, Woody Durham, was the “Voice of the Tar Heels” for 40 years.
+Durham is now the play-by-play announcer for Fox Sports television coverage of ACC football and the radio play-by-play voice for the Atlanta Falcons.

 Dan Dyke, Football (1999-02) - Photo Gallery